A Dire Warning: Putin Could Invade Europe Within a Year

-Leaders of North Atlantic Treaty Organization member countries, including the United States, are cheering on the alliance’s decision to welcome Finland and Sweden into the alliance Wednesday as a bulwark against Russian aggression in Europe.
+Leaders of NATO member countries, including the United States, are cheering on the decision to welcome Finland and Sweden into the alliance Wednesday as a bulwark against Russian aggression in Europe.

 But Russia might be coming for European countries beyond Ukraine in approximately a year’s time anyways, Ukrainian President Volodymyr Zelensky warned Wednesday.